livehouse-automation/veraflux/README.md

 -  'urn:upnp-org:serviceId:IPhoneLocator1'
 -  'urn:upnp-org:serviceId:DistanceSensor1'

 All values are sent to Influx on the polling period.
 In addition there are watched values for SecuritySensor1, IPhoneLocator1, DoorLock1 and SwitchPower1 which are sent immediately on change.
-This is to allow more real time dsahboards without polling the hell out of Vera.
+This is to allow more real time dashboards without polling the hell out of Vera.

 Known limitations in current beta: